 - Decide in advance:

 - How will you respond to off-the-wall questions?
-Off-the-wall questions include those from “left field,” or those that you have not anticipated.
-Expect that you will get a few of these and create a plan about how you will respond to them.
+Expect you will receive a few unanticipated questions and create a response plan.
 Perhaps you can ask your committee member to repeat or clarify the question.
 Take a few moments to think about it.
-It is okay if there are a few seconds of silence.
-Restate the question out loud so that you can make sure you understood the question as it was asked.
+Restate the question out loud so you can make sure you understood the question as it was asked.
 Then go for it!
-You are well prepared to answer.
+You are prepared to answer.

-- How will you respond to questions that you do not know?
-It is almost inevitable that you will be asked a question or two during your examination and will not know the answer.
-So it is best to prepare ahead how you will answer it when it is asked.
-Questions such as these are designed to test how you think about a problem, not what you know.
-Do not try to “fake” your way out of it.
-It is best to be honest and say that you don't know.
+- How will you respond to questions you do not know?
+It is inevitable that you will be asked a question or two and not know the answer.
+Prepare ahead how you will answer those when asked.
+These questions are designed to test how you think about a problem.
+Do not try to “fake” an answer.
+It is best to be honest and say you don't know.
 Some possible answers include:

 - “I don't have that information at this time.
 However, I would obtain that information from…”

 - “That is a good question and I am not sure about the answer.
 However, I would find the answer by…”